decidim/decidim/decidim-ai/README.md

 ## Installation

-In order to install use this library, you need at least Decidim 0.25 to be installed.
+In order to install use this module, you need at least Decidim 0.30 to be installed.

 Add this line to your application's Gemfile: